kellygyu/LoL-league-winrate-analysis/README.md

 **Author**: Kelly Yu

 ## Jargon Definitions
-Throughout this project, I will be using a lot of jargon particular to League of Legends.
+Throughout this project, I will be using some jargon particular to League of Legends.
 I have included a short description of what each word means below for better understanding.

 | Jargon | Definition |
 |: ----------- :|: ----------- :|